General Virology Department

-To conduct virological and diagnostic research to generate new knowledge and in support of disease prevention and intervention strategies, studies related to cancers, HIV quality assurance and control as well as participating in capacity building
+To conduct virological and diagnostic research in support of disease prevention and intervention strategies, studies related to cancers, HIV quality assurance and control as well as participating in capacity building

 - The division deals with human viral infections which are not vector transmitted.

 - Most of the activities conducted currently are dictated by available funding.

 - The department, through its HIV testing reference laboratory supports all the HIV national sero-surveys by performing central level HIV testing as well as associated tests including syphilis serology.